antti-thc/JS_antti/readme.md

-This is Laurea JS course file
+This is Laurea JS course folder